amandalong/Sandin-Image-Processor/README.md

 **Distribution Religion**

 "First, it's okay to copy!
-Believe in the process -.of copying as much as you can ; with all your heart is a good place to start-get into it as straight and honestly as possible .
-Copying is as good (Ithink better from this vector-view) as any other way of getting 'there' .
+Believe in the process of copying as much as you can; with all your heart is a good place to start-get into it as straight and honestly as possible .
+Copying is as good (I think better from this vector-view) as any other way of getting 'there' ."
 -Phil Morton

 **INSTALLATION **